mcabz27/project-one/README.md

 # Click and Catch
 Hello World.
 It's pretty simple, catch(click) the falling baseballs as they come down.
 If the baseballs touch the bottom of the screen you get a strike.
-3 strikes and you're out!
+3 strikes and you're out.
+Good Luck!

 #What Technologies I Used
 * HTML